metal3d/wikipdfizer/README.md

     Example:
     :footer H//N => this set Heading to the left, page number to the right, nothing at center.
     :header left/center/right => same as header
-    :alternate: If 0 => page are not alternated (reverse left and right header and footer on odd and even pages)
+    :alternate: 0 => page are not alternated (no reverse left and right header and footer on odd and even pages)
     :toctitle: Set table of contents title other than "Table of contents"
     :paper-type: Format, default is A4
     :orientation: portrait or landscape